 We regularly convene several cross-disciplinary groups to learn from one another and coordinate community-wide anti-violence efforts.
 Learn more and join us at our next meeting!

-The Faith Leaders work group is a multidisciplinary group that meets to share resources and best practice at the intersection of faith communities and the DV/SA system.
+The Faith Leaders Resource Sharing Group is a multidisciplinary group that shares resources and best practice at the intersection of faith communities and the DV/SA system.

-This is a new workgroup focused on connecting folks across the state who are providing services at the intersections of S/DV and healthcare.
+This is a new workgroup focused on connecting folks across the state who are working at the intersections of IPV and Healthcare Policy.

 The POC Caucus is a multidisciplinary work group that is for folks who identify as a person of color.
 The POC group meets to discuss topics that will empower them to provide equitable services to survivors, advocates, and communities of color that are marginalized within domestic and sexual violence advocacy work.

-The Oregon Coalition Against Domestic & Sexual Violence will be hosting a new workgroup focused on violence prevention.
-This will be a space to share resources, discuss prevention efforts, and collaborate with other prevention folks from across Oregon.
+This workgroup focuses on addressing sexual and domestic violence at it’s deepest roots, oppression.
+This is a space to share resources, discuss prevention efforts, and collaborate with other prevention folks from across Oregon.

 The PREA group’s primary goal will be to offer a safe sharing space for advocates to discuss their experiences and learn from others engaged in similar work.